 The core of in-car connectivity and prediction building is artificial intelligence (AI).
 By gathering telematics insights and performing vehicle data analytics, AI empowers OEMs — and their consumers — with real-time context such as the state of traffic or weather conditions and provides timely alerts related to vehicle maintenance.

 With the help of AI and machine learning (ML) algorithms, numerous vehicle data points thanks to connected IoT sensors, and vehicular communication technologies, OEMs can turn the enormous amount of data they collect into precise alerts and actions that can literally save a driver’s life.

 Internet of Things

-As it’s possible to collect nearly any kind of data, today’s automakers should consider what data is essential and how to apply it to specific business challenges and opportunities.
+As it’s possible to collect nearly any kind of data, today’s automakers should consider what big data in automotive is essential and how to apply it to specific business challenges and opportunities.
 Collecting the right vehicle data is vital, as the number of connected cars grows every month.

 To make the most of telematics data, OEMs leverage IoT technology.
 With its help, they can track real-time data on vehicle parts and mechanical failures, then continue with the vehicle data analytics and predictive maintenance planning.